commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 ## Payment Method specific fields of the payment object

-Please take the commercetools custom payment types (per method) from the [method type specifications](https://github.com/nkuehn/payment-integration-specifications/blob/master/Method-Keys.md) in the payment specifications project.
+Please use the commercetools custom payment types (per method) from the [method type specifications](https://github.com/nkuehn/payment-integration-specifications/blob/master/Method-Keys.md) in the payment specifications project.

 ### CREDIT_CARD